microsoft/vscode-docs/docs/python/debugging.md

 | `${workspaceFolder}/data` | `salaries.csv` |

 ### `redirectOutput`

-When omitted (the default) or set to `true` causes the debugger to print all output from the program into the VS Code debug output window.
-If this setting is omitted, all program output is not displayed in the debugger output window.
+When omitted (the default) or set to `true`, causes the debugger to print all output from the program into the VS Code debug output window.
+If omitted, all program output is not displayed in the debugger output window.

 This option is typically omitted when using `"console": "integratedTerminal"` or `"console": "externalTerminal"` because there's no need to duplicate the output in the debug console.

 ### `django`

-If set to `True`, activates debugging features specific to the Django web framework.
+When set to `True`, activates debugging features specific to the Django web framework.

 ### `sudo`

-If set to `True` and used with `"console": "externalTerminal"`, allows for debugging apps that require elevation.
+When set to `True` and used with `"console": "externalTerminal"`, allows for debugging apps that require elevation.
 Using an external console is necessary to capture the password.

 ### `pyramid`

-If set to `True`, ensures that a Pyramid app is launched with [the necessary `pserve` command](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/startup.html?highlight=pserve).
+When set to `True`, ensures that a Pyramid app is launched with [the necessary `pserve` command](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/startup.html?highlight=pserve).

 ### `env`